NYC - SIN

 • Which airline alliances offer flights from New York to Singapore?

-Star Alliance is the only airline alliance operating flights between New York and Singapore.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between New York and Singapore, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from New York to Singapore?